What We Do

 Emergency Shelter and Moving Men Home

 We operate Mecklenburg County’s only two year-round emergency shelters for men experiencing homelessness.
-Basic needs are met, including a bed, meals, restroom/shower facilities, laundry, and personal hygiene items.
-A host of on-site services is also available including a volunteer-run Housing and Employment Resource Center (HERC), substance abuse and mental health services, peer support, medical respite, and bi-monthly visits from volunteer dentists.
+We provide basic needs, including beds, meals, restroom and shower facilities, laundry facilities, and personal hygiene items.
+A host of on-site supportive services are also available, including our Housing and Employment Resource Center (HERC), substance abuse and mental health services, peer support, medical respite, and bi-monthly visits from volunteer dentists.

 Support Services To Move Men To More Appropriate Housing

-Our support services include a case management team dedicated to helping men increase their income and identify and move into more appropriate housing.
+Our support services include a case management team dedicated to helping men increase their income and move into more appropriate housing.
 Work around income focuses on increasing job readiness, gaining employment, and accessing community benefits.
-Housing case managers work side-by-side with our men to explore appropriate options.
-This includes moving into market rentals, being reunited with family, or securing placement in a permanent or longer-term community supportive housing program.
+Housing case managers work side-by-side with our men to explore appropriate options, such as market rentals, family reunification, or securing placement in a permanent or long-term community supportive housing program.

 Our services are delivered in the spirit of an equation: